appsparkler/study/android-kotlin/building-apps.md

 - For dark-status bar; we need to create a new resource directory - we'll call this `values-night`.

+> It's important to name it `values-night`.
+Other names such as `values-dark` will not work 😝

 > this directory is not easily visible in the "android" project folder structure.
 So we need to switch to "Project Files" structure and find the directory inside the res folder - `app > src > main > res > values-night`